School Matching Grant

 Wells Fargo Financial Health Grant

-2023-2024 Wells Fargo Financial Health Grant funded one $5,000 grant in Polk County through the Consortium of Florida Education Foundations (CFEF).
+2024-2025 Wells Fargo Financial Health Grant funded one $5,000 grant in Polk County through the Consortium of Florida Education Foundations (CFEF).
 The intention of the Wells Fargo grant was part of an initiative to fund financial health projects across the state.
-The grants from the Consortium of Florida Education Foundations are part of a $60,000 investment from Wells Fargo.
+The grants from the Consortium of Florida Education Foundations are part of a larger investment from Wells Fargo.

 Explore & Excel in Healthcare Career Pathways Grant

-Polk Education Foundation received a grant for $22,500 as part of a two-year $500,000 grant through the Consortium of Florida Education Foundations aimed at increasing student interest in healthcare careers and successful participation in high school healthcare career academies, particularly among students from underrepresented communities.
-Through the ‘Explore & Excel in Healthcare Career Pathways' program grant, Polk Education Foundation will help reduce barriers for students interested in the healthcare field.
-Funds have offset the costs of student healthcare uniforms, lab fees, and helped students participate in the state HOSA competition.
+Polk Education Foundation received a grant for $33,750 as part of a three-year $1,200,000 grant through the Consortium of Florida Education Foundations aimed at increasing student interest in healthcare careers and successful participation in high school healthcare career academies, particularly among students from underrepresented rural communities.
+Through the ‘Explore & Excel in Healthcare Career Pathways' program grant, Polk Education Foundation will help reduce barriers for students interested in the healthcare field, provide classroom materials/equipment, and fund transportation for students to participate career exploration activities.
 One of the main goals is to increase the number of students interested in entering the healthcare profession.

 Students GardeningStudents Performing Lab ExperimentsStudents with books in LibraryStudents Measuring with CalipersStudents and TeachersStudents Learning Medical CareStudents Taking Blood PressureStudents Working on Electric ProjectStudents Working on Electric ProjectStudent in Biology LabStudents and Teacher using VR